elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/abstract-factory-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The abstract factory pattern has several advantages that can be summarized in the following points:
+      <strong>Interview Response:</strong> The abstract factory pattern offers various advantages, which can get stated as follows.
     </div>
     <br />
     <div></div>

-- Compatibility between products created by the same factory class is guaranteed.
+- The compatibility of items produced by the same factory class gets ensured.
-- Clean code because the open-closed principle is guaranteed since new product families can be introduced without breaking the existing code.
+- Open-closed Concept: Clean code, since new product families get introduced without affecting the present code, ensuring the open-closed concept.
-- Cleaner code because the single responsibility principle (SRP) is respected since the responsibility of creating the concrete product is transferred to the concrete creator class instead of the client class having this responsibility.
+- Cleaner code since the single responsibility principle (SRP) gets followed because the obligation for generating the concrete product gets passed to the concrete creator class rather than the client class.

 <br />
   </div>